-The WDVX Board of Directors or its Executive Committee meet monthly.
-These meetings are open and individuals interested in attending should contact the WDVX General Manager to arrange access to the building by phone at 865-544-1029 or email email@example.com.
+The WDVX Board of Directors or its Executive, Finance, and Personnel Committee meet monthly.
+These meetings are open and individuals interested in attending should contact the WDVX General Manager to arrange access to the building by phone at (865) 544-1029 or email@example.com.

 A founding member of WDVX, Don literally put the station on the air both with his technical broadcast expertise and passion for community radio.
 He worked with WFMU in New Jersey and saw what a group of people could do and would have to go through to put a different kind of station on the air.
 This area was starving for an artistic and musical station, one that promoted the music, folklore, and arts of the Southern Appalachians.
 Since Don was a broadcast engineer working in public and commercial media, he could help actually put the station on the air, and after working on projects to do just that, joined the board in 1996.

 Rosa Mar has been on the board since 2011.
-She is passionate about respecting, learning about, and preserving the cultures of all peoples/countries/regions, which more often than not we have more common than we know.
+She is passionate about respecting, learning about, and preserving the cultures of all peoples/countries/regions, which more often than not shows we have a lot in common especially when comes to music.
 Rosa is very proud that WDVX preserves and shares the Appalachian music culture with the world.